ggandor/lightspeed.nvim/README.md

 This can be tweaked further, you could e.g. check the actual colorscheme, and only execute for certain ones, etc.

-### User events

-Lightspeed triggers `User` events on entering/exiting, so that you can set up autocommands, e.g. to change the values of some editor options while the plugin is active.
-For details, check `:h lightspeed-events`.

 ### Notes